Investing in your Future

 These need to be repaid and could include a combination of several types of loans from federal and private sources depending upon the program you are in, your year in school, and other education loans you have.

-Direct Loans- Graduate students may be eligible to apply for the William D. Ford Federal Direct Loan (Direct Loan).
+Federal Direct Loans: Students are eligible to apply for the William D. Ford Federal Direct Loan (Direct Loan).
 Loan terms are set by the federal government.
 This is money that must be repaid, and payments do not begin until six months after you graduate.

-- Direct Unsubsidized Loans.
-These loans are not need-based.
+- Direct Unsubsidized Loans: These loans are not need-based.
 Loan amounts vary based on your program.
 Interest accrues on this loan while you are in school.
-The current interest rate is 5.31% fixed.
-There is a 1.068% fee associated with this loan.
+The current interest rate is 6.8% fixed.

 FAFSA: All prospective and current students wishing to apply for financial aid must complete a Free Application for Federal Student Aid (FAFSA).
 Students can complete the FAFSA online at www.fafsa.ed.gov and use the Samuel Merritt University school code of 00701200.
 If you have already completed your FAFSA you can check the status by going on-line to www.fafsa.ed.gov or call the U.S. Department of Education at 1.800.4.FEDAID.